Mark Sargeant: Career

-In 2011, Mark joined Canteen as consultant chef.
-June 2011, Mark Sargeant opened his first two solo projects in the coastal town of Folkestone in Kent, Rocksalt Restaurant and The Smokehouse Fish and Chips, where he first became a restaurateur.
+In 2011, Sargeant joined Canteen as consultant chef.
+June 2011, Sargeant opened his first two solo projects in the coastal town of Folkestone in Kent, Rocksalt Restaurant and The Smokehouse Fish and Chips, where he first became a restaurateur.
 The opening of the two restaurants became part of the Regeneration Plan for Folkestone, and quickly became the hot spot destination for tourists and foodies alike.
 Rocksalt has since won a string of awards including 84th best restaurant in the Restaurant Magazine top 100 uk restaurants 2013, Best Restaurant in Kent 2014, 5th best restaurant by the sea in the Times magazine, 2 AA Rosettes and 4 AA stars for Rocksalt Rooms.

-Mark's first cookbook was published in October 2011 "My Kind of Cooking" and is published by Quercus.
+Sargeant's first cookbook was published in October 2011 "My Kind of Cooking" and is published by Quercus.

 Sargeant was later approached in 2012 to create exclusive dishes for Royal Ascot where he developed five new dishes for the event.

-ITV produced flagship Saturday morning cookery show ‘Saturday Cookbook’ which premiered on 14 April 2012, presented by Mark Sargeant and Nadia Sawalha.
+ITV produced flagship Saturday morning cookery show ‘Saturday Cookbook’ which premiered on 14 April 2012, presented by Sargeant and Nadia Sawalha.

-In 2013, Mark became Chef Director of Plum and Spilt Milk, located within the Great Northern Hotel.
+In 2013, Sargeant became Chef Director of Plum and Spilt Milk, located within the Great Northern Hotel.
 Sargeant also became involved with Oxwell & Co in Singapore, where he became Chef Director.

 Sargeant became the Chef Director at The Strand Dining Rooms in 2015, helping to devise a brand new menu for the restaurant.

-Mark's first establishment The Duke William a country pub situated in Ickham, Kent, was launched early 2015.
+Sargeant's first establishment The Duke William a country pub situated in Ickham, Kent, was launched early 2015.
 Shortly after, Rooms at The Duke William opened to the public after a full refurbishment in the spring 2015.

-June 2015 saw Mark open Morden & Lea his first central London restaurant in Soho, serving a variety of modern and contemporary British dishes.
+June 2015 saw Sargeant open Morden & Lea his first central London restaurant in Soho, serving a variety of modern and contemporary British dishes.

 In February 2016, after an amicable agreement, Sargeant parted ways with Morden & Lea.